-Physiotherapy uses evidence-based knowledge of rehabilitation sciences, anatomy, and physiology to treat and manage a full spectrum of injuries and movement patterns.
+Physiotherapy treats and manages a full spectrum of injuries and movement patterns using evidence-based knowledge of rehabilitation sciences, anatomy and physiology.
 Our physiotherapists at Valeo work to empower, promote independence and improve the quality of life for our patients across all ages and abilities.

 Common Symptoms of Pelvic Floor Dysfunction